meschedl/MES_Puritz_Lab_Notebook/_posts/2020-12-01-seatstar-rna-3.md

 ---
 layout: post
-title: 2nd RNA Extraction of Pentagona and Hystera Sea Stars, 7 Samples
+title: 3rd RNA Extraction of Pentagona and Hystera Sea Stars, 2 Samples
 tags: [ RNA, DNA, Pentagona, Hystera, ]
 ---

-# RNA Extractions of 7 Pentagona With the [Zymo DNA/RNA Miniprep Plus kit](https://www.zymoresearch.com/collections/quick-dna-rna-kits/products/quick-dna-rna-miniprep-plus-kit)
+# RNA Extractions of 2 Pentagona With the [Zymo DNA/RNA Miniprep Plus kit](https://www.zymoresearch.com/collections/quick-dna-rna-kits/products/quick-dna-rna-miniprep-plus-kit), doing 2 CPAB2 Samples Because They Have Been So Tough to Get Enough RNA

 ### Notes

 - Using the [Zymo DNA/RNA Miniprep Plus kit](https://www.zymoresearch.com/collections/quick-dna-rna-kits/products/quick-dna-rna-miniprep-plus-kit)
 - Used 1.4mm ceramic beads and the tissuelyser for 2 minutes at 25Hz, stopped at 30 seconds and moved the tubes to the other side of the sample holder in the lyser.
 - Incubated at room temp with the proteinase K for 15 minutes shaking at 550rpm

 ## Sample Preparation

 - Samples:
-  - CPAB2 003
-  - CPAB2 008
+  - CPAB2 010
-  - CPDB 002
-  - CPDB 009
-  - CPAB 005
+  - CPAB2 005
-  - CPBO 002
-  - CPBO 006
 - Thawed samples on ice bucket
 - Prepared forceps, foil, and razor blades
 - Cleaned forceps with 10% bleach, DI water, 70% ethanol, and RNaseZap before and between each sample